 THE EMERALD MILE by Kevin Fedarko, a true story about a small boat rocketing down the Colorado River in the Grand Canyon, WASHINGTON BLACK by Esi Eduugyan, one the the New York Times Best Books of the Year, WILD CARD by Stuart Woods - more adventures of Stone Barrington who hob-nobs with the rich and famous, SEA PEOPLE: the Puzzle of Polynesia, A FRIEND IS A GIFT YOU GIVE YOURSELF by William Boyle - a Mafia mystery or WOLF PACK: A Joe Pickett novel by perennial favorite, C. J. Box.

 For Children: THE BOOK OF PONIES, 1 IS NO FUN BUT 20 IS PLENTY, COLORS and THE PEA PATCH JIG or check out the movie Kermit's Swamp Years.

+While you are here don't forget to view Kim Eng Yeo's lovely, masterful watercolor exhibit.
 If you are interested in participating in a new book group to be held at the library, give us a call and let us know what day and time you can participate.

 Reading records, bookmarks and stickers are available so your children can keep track of what they read during the summer months.
 This year's summer theme is A UNIVERSE OF STORIES and we will be having programs for the kiddies related to that as well as other fun things.
 These story-times and activities will be presented by an experienced former Children's Librarian, Linda Schroeder through August 26th.